What is a mission-oriented approach?

 On 13 May 2019 the Commission launched a call for expression of interest for members of 5 mission boards to help specify, design and implement missions for Horizon Europe.

 On 4 July 2019 at the Informal COMPET Council in Helsinki, Commissioner Carlos Moedas announced the chairs of the Horizon Europe mission boards and received the second report on mission-oriented research and innovation - Governing Missions in the European Union by Professor Mariana Mazzucato

-The mission boards, composed of a broad mix of experts from innovation, research, policy making, civil society and practitioner organisations, are expected to hold their first meetings in September 2019.
+The mission boards, composed of a broad mix of experts from innovation, research, policy making, civil society and practitioner organisations, held their first meetings in September 2019.